Cineplex Odeon Corporation: Acquisition by Cineplex Corporation

 The failure of the public venture resulted in Sarlos and Tanenbaum resigning from the board of directors and Barry Zuckerman, a principal shareholder, made a $1 million write-down for his investments.
 Drabinsky and Myron Gottlieb, vice-chair of the board, increased their share of the risk and the Beverly Center was sold to TTI Movies Limited Partnership for $4.33 million.
 The company almost fell into receivership.

 The marquee of the Odeon Theatre in Victoria, British Columbia, circa 2024.

 An investigation into multiple distributors in Canada was launched by the Department of Consumer and Corporate Affairs against 20th Century Fox, Astral Films Limited, Columbia Pictures, Paramount Pictures, United Artists, Universal Pictures, and Warner Bros. under the Combines Investigation Act in the 1980s.
 An application with the Restrictive Trade Practices Commission was filed on 22 December 1982, by the director of investigation and research.
 The distributors negotiated with the investigators rather than face trial in 1983, and they altered their theatrical distribution policies causing Cineplex to have better access to first-run films.

 After successfully winning a legal challenge against the Famous Players/Canadian Odeon duopoly and their exclusive contracts with major studios, Cineplex acquired Odeon on 28 June 1984, for $22 million and taking on Odeon's $35 million in debt.
 This increased its property ownership to 143 theatres, 383 screens, and 29 drive-in theatres.
 A lease with Landmark Cinemas in February 1985 added 22 screens.
 The Bronfman family was a major investor in the Odeon purchase.

 Drabinsky fired two-thirds of the staff at the head-office and the remainder had their salaries cut.
 By 1984, the company had a profit of $12 million.
 From 1985 to 1986, profits rose by 153% to $31.6 million.
 Merrill Lynch predicted that by 1988, the company's revenue would be above $659 million.

-The company paid USD$2.3 million for the worldwide distribution rights for The Glass Menagerie which was recovered by selling the home video rights to MCA.
+The company paid USD2.3 million for the worldwide distribution rights for The Glass Menagerie which was recovered by selling the home video rights to MCA.